Are you an influencer? Learn how to protect your online privacy in five simple steps.

 - Enabling two-factor authentication on all accounts

-Bad actors abound by users aren’t entirely powerless to protect their privacy, and securing all accounts can go a long way toward keeping personal data secure.
+Bad actors abound in users aren’t entirely powerless to protect their privacy, and securing all accounts can go a long way toward keeping personal data secure.

 Like the social media environment, today’s cybersecurity risks are ever-changing and always evolving.
-For instance, since the onset of COVID-19, the number of phishing scams have soared by more than 350%.
+For instance, since the onset of COVID-19, the number of phishing scams has soared by more than 350%.